api-platform/docs/core/extending-jsonld-context.md

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/json-ld?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="JSON-LD screencast"><br>Watch the JSON-LD screencast</a>

-API Platform Core provides the possibility to extend the JSON-LD context of properties.
+API Platform provides the possibility to extend the JSON-LD context of properties.
 This allows you to describe JSON-LD-typed values, inverse properties using the `@reverse` keyword and you can even overwrite the `@id` property this way.
 Everything you define within the following annotation will be passed to the context.
 This provides a generic way to extend the context.